UlakayOutcast/LF/README.md

 To enable or disable searcher display (LFG) /lf lfg

-To enable the filter /lf TEXT, to disable the filter /lf nil
+To enable the filter /lf Text, to disable the filter /lf nil